7 Telltale Signs You Are Experiencing The 7-Year Itch

 You should take out some “me time” or time for yourself if you are facing a 7 year itch, which will help you achieve the clarity needed to take the appropriate steps.

-If you want to get back in touch with your feelings, turning towards your partner emotionally is the best thing to do.
+If you want to know how to fix a broken relationship and get back in touch with your feelings, turning towards your partner emotionally is the best thing to do.
+This means actively listening to your partner, empathizing with their feelings, and expressing your own emotions in a healthy way.
 Rather than ignoring them, giving them the silent treatment, or responding negatively, turn towards your partner and give it another go.
 Often, unresolved conflict can fool you into thinking that your love is lost, but if you genuinely want to access it, you have to make an effort.

 Renata Ellera Gomes, a culture and relationship blogger, shares her experience and thoughts on the so-called “7-year itch”.
 She wisely notes that there’s no time period for this feeling, and it is easy to blame your shortcomings on some external factors.
 She says, “The seven-year itch might feel like a convenient excuse for infidelity, but it’s all that it is, convenient.
 To become a better person and a better partner in subsequent relationships, I had to let go of the itch as an excuse and look at the facts, including my own shortcomings (i).”